 Limitations Caused by Neck Pain Disorders

-If you have a neck pain problem, you may be experiencing pain due to spinal nerve root compression, limited movement of your spine, and muscle weakness with loss of feeling or reflexes in those muscles.
+If you have neck pain, you may be experiencing pain due to spinal nerve root compression, limited movement of your spine, and muscle weakness with loss of feeling or reflexes in those muscles.
 Your ability to use your arms may be impacted, especially if you have decreased feeling or sensation in your arms.
-Neck pain problems can also cause pain so severe that you are unable to concentrate on tasks.
+Neck pain problems can also cause severe pain that prevents you from concentrating on tasks.

 For example, spinal arachnoiditis is a painful disorder caused by inflammation in the spine that may require you to change positions more than once every two hours.
-A perineural cyst or neurofibroma at the bilateral exiting nerve roots may press on nerves causing severe pain and, in severe cases, loss of bladder control, constipation, or even sexual dysfunction.
-If there is a spinal cord injury in the cervical area, it may result in tetraplegia/quadriplegia, which means there is limited or absent feeling or movement below the neck.
+A perineural cyst or neurofibroma at the bilateral exiting nerve roots may press on nerves, causing severe pain and, in severe cases, loss of bladder control, constipation, or even sexual dysfunction.
+A spinal cord injury in the cervical area may result in tetraplegia/quadriplegia, which means there is limited or absent feeling or movement below the neck.

-Limitations like these are used to determine your “Residual Functional Capacity”, or RFC, which describes your ability to perform work activities (or lack thereof).
+Limitations like these determine your “Residual Functional Capacity,” or RFC, which describes your ability to perform work activities (or lack thereof).
 It may help to use a Residual Functional Capacity form to show the relationship between your diagnoses and your inability to work.
-Your doctor should perform a physical evaluation of your limitations, then document your work-related limitations on the form.
+Your doctor should physically evaluate your limitations and then document your work-related limitations on the form.

 These forms are often more specific and may go into more detail about your limitations than your office visit notes.
-The insurance adjuster or Social Security Disability claim representative for your case will then look at your RFC form to see if you have the capacity to perform relevant work.
+The insurance adjuster or Social Security Disability claim representative for your case will review your RFC form to see if you can perform relevant work.

 Objective Evidence is Very Important in a Claim for Neck Pain

-Disability insurance and Social Security Disability neck pain claims are often denied due to the reasoning that there is no objective evidence found to support the claimant’s alleged restrictions and limitations caused by his or her neck pain.
-As such, your application should include extensive medical documentation to support your claim for disability.
-Medical evidence for a neck pain problem may include:
+Disability insurance and Social Security Disability neck pain claims are often denied because there is no objective evidence found to support the claimant’s alleged restrictions and limitations caused by their neck pain.
+As such, your application should include extensive medical documentation to support your disability claim.
+Medical evidence for a neck pain problem may consist of:

 - Imaging test results (such as an MRI, CT-Scan, X-ray, EMG, nerve conduction study, or discogram) and other medical tests documenting the organic causes of neck pain and spine problems, such as a herniated disc or degenerative disc disease;

-- Evidence of epidurals, nerve blocks, nerve burning, trigger point injections, and/or injections performed under fluoroscopy;
+- Evidence of epidurals, nerve blocks, nerve burning, trigger point injections, or injections performed under fluoroscopy;

 - Notes from physical medical examinations and doctor visits;